nc-trevorb/rbon/README.markdown

 ### About
-a tool for aggregating jsons into a swagger schema
+a tool for aggregating jsons into a json-schema (draft v4)